dwiindraloka/Practise-Case-Model-Deployment/README.md

 > 3. Open the Anaconda Prompt
 > 4. Type `d:`
 > 5. Type `python request_online.py`
+> 6. Make sure you are connected to the internet while testing the model
-> 6. Input the number of observation (number of customer that want to be predict) then click enter
+> 7. Input the number of observation (number of customer that want to be predict) then click enter
-> 7. Input the value of every variable according to the explanation on poin "1.
+> 8. Input the value of every variable according to the explanation on poin "1.
 Deploy Model Credit Scoring"
-> 8. Always click enter after input the value of every variable
+> 9. Always click enter after input the value of every variable
-> 9. Complete all the input
+> 10. Complete all the input
-> 10. Wait for a few seconds, and the results will appear
+> 11. Wait for a few seconds, and the results will appear

 ## THANK YOU